Interop-community/sandbix-manager-api/README.md

     ./build.sh
     docker-compose up

+The set up process is complete and your project is running now.
 The service is available at:
     http://localhost:12000/health

 #### Configuration ####